 “It wasn’t allowed to be said in the courtroom, but he was a good kid.
 We will say it.
 He was a good kid,” he said.
 “There are a lot of good kids out there … and they should have a voice.
 They shouldn’t live in fear and walk around the streets worrying about if someone has a problem with somebody else that if they are shot, it is just collateral damage.”

-The incomplete finale to this hot-button trial -- emotionally charged partly because Dunn is white and the teenagers he shot at are black -- echoed George Zimmerman's trial for the killing of 17-year-old Trayvon Martin about 120 miles down the road in Sanford, Florida.
-While the state's "stand your ground" law wasn't used by Dunn, his lawyers did argue that he fired in self-defense.
+The incomplete finale to this emotional, hot-button trial – partly because of the fact Dunn is white and the teenagers who were shot at, including Davis, are black – echoed George Zimmerman’s trial for the killing of 17-year-old Trayvon Martin about 120 miles down the road in Sanford, Florida.
+While stand your ground wasn’t used by Dunn, his lawyers did argue that he fired in self-defense.

 Another murder trial?

-Given the partially hung jury, Corey, Florida's state attorney, said prosecutors would press for a new trial in Duval County on the murder charge.
+Given the partially hung jury, State Attorney Angela Corey said prosecutors would press for a new trial in Duval County on the murder charge.

 “Justice for Jordan Davis is as important as it is for any victim,” said Corey, whose office also handled the Zimmerman case.

 Prosecutor Erin Wolfson explained Saturday night that each attempted second-degree murder conviction carries a minimum sentence of at least 20 years.
-There's also a 15-year sentence possible on the conviction for shooting into the teenagers' vehicle.
+There’s also a 15-year sentence possible on the conviction for shooting in the teenager’s vehicle.